 The bottled water industry supports comprehensive water use and water management policies that treat all users equitably.

-Bottled water is America’s favorite packaged beverage—for the fifth year in a row.
+Bottled water is America’s favorite packaged beverage—for the seventh year in a row.
 That’s great news—because it shows that consumers are putting their health first and opting for healthy hydration over other packaged beverages that are harder on the body (because they contain sugar, caffeine, etc.) and harder on the environment (because they use more resources to produce).

 Any discussion of the bottled water industry’s water use should include these facts: